-From Cluster Explorer, click Add/Delete Remote Cluster on the Edit menu. or cluster D into standalone clusters and add them one by one to the environment

-From the Cluster Explorer configuration tree, right-click the cluster name, and click Add/Delete Remote Cluster.

-Review the required information for the Remote Cluster Configuration Wizard and click Next.
+- From Cluster Explorer, click Add/Delete Remote Cluster on the Edit menu. or - From the Cluster Explorer configuration tree, right-click the cluster name, and click Add/Delete Remote Cluster. - Review the required information for the Remote Cluster Configuration Wizard and click Next.